Noise Policy in the Paul Hamlyn Library

 On the third floor, the Dipna Anand Room (Postgraduate Study Room) can be used for both individual and group work.
 However, users are requested to be respectful of the silent status of the rest of the third floor and keep noise to a low level.
 The Dorothy and Charles Morley Room also on the third floor is to include the university archive and additional guidelines will apply to use of this area.

 All users of the Paul Hamlyn Library are requested to respect the noise policy on each floor and Library and Security Staff will help to manage use of the library space in the interests of all.

-If you wish to report noise or anti-social behaviour, you can do so at all times that the library is open including 24/7 periods by calling our Security team on 020-8231-2572 or by dialling 3333 on one of our house phones, or by sending a text message to 020 8231 2001 and they will respond immediately.
+If you wish to report noise or anti-social behaviour, you can do so at all times that the library is open including 24/7 periods by calling our Security team on 020-8231-2572 or by dialling 3333 on one of our house phones and they will respond immediately.
 During our regular staffed hours you can also report noise or anti-social behaviour to the library team by text message to 02033-227424, in person to one of our Customer Experience team or by e-mailing firstname.lastname@example.org, or via our Twitter and Library Chat services.
 Please tell us which Library you are in and the floor number, your location and brief details of the problem.
 Library or Security staff will respond.